Diablo II: Item system

 Diablo II uses a system of randomly generated equipment similar to the original Diablo, but more complicated.
-Weapons and armor are divided into several quality levels: normal, magical, set, rare and unique.
-Normal quality items are base items with a fixed set of basic properties, such as attribute requirements, maximum durability, armor rating (on armor), block chance (on shields), damage and attack speed (on weapons).
-Magical quality items have blue names and one or two randomly selected bonuses, such as bonuses attributes, skills or damage, indicated by a prefix or suffix.
+Weapons and armor are divided into several quality levels: normal, magical, set, rare, and unique.
+Normal quality items are base items with a fixed set of basic properties, such as attribute requirements, maximum durability, armor rating (on armor), block chance (on shields), damage, and attack speed (on weapons).
+Magical quality items have blue names and one or two randomly selected bonuses, such as bonuses attributes, skills, or damage, indicated by a prefix or suffix.
 Rare quality items have randomly generated yellow names and 2 to 6 random properties.
 Unique items have fixed names in gold text, and instead of randomized properties, they have a set of 3 to 8 preselected properties.
-Green-named set items have fixed names and preselected properties like unique items, and belong to specific named sets of 2 to 6 items.
+Green-named set items have fixed names and preselected properties like unique items, and belong to specifically named sets of 2 to 6 items.
 Additional properties known as set bonuses are activated by equipping multiple or all items from the same set.
-These are themed on individuals, like Civerb's cudgel, shield and amulet each provide individual bonuses which are enhanced if two or more of the items are used to equip a character.
-It is unusual to encounter more than one item from a set in a single playthrough of the game, so collectors need to play the game many times to accumulate all items from a set, or purchase them online from other players who possess them but do not need them.
+These are themed on individuals, like Civerb's cudgel, shield, and amulet, each of which provides individual bonuses which are enhanced if two or more of the items are used to equip a character.
+It is unusual to encounter more than one item from a set in a single playthrough of the game, so collectors need to play the game many times to accumulate all items from a set or purchase them online from other players who possess them but do not need them.
 Additionally, items can possess sockets, which can be used to upgrade items by adding gems for various bonuses.

 Diablo II includes an item crafting system.
-An item known as the Horadric Cube is used to combine two or more items to create a new item.
-For example, three identical lower quality gems can be combined to create a single higher quality gem, and three small rejuvenation potions can be combined to create a single, more powerful rejuvenation potion.
+An item called the Horadric Cube is used to combine two or more items to create a new item.
+For example, three identical lower-quality gems can be combined to create a single higher-quality gem, and three small rejuvenation potions can be combined to create a single, more powerful rejuvenation potion.

 Character classes

 Diablo II allows the player to choose between five different character classes: Amazon, Necromancer, Barbarian, Sorceress, and Paladin.
-Each character has different strengths, weaknesses and sets of skills to choose from, as well as varying beginning attributes.
+Each character has different strengths, weaknesses, and sets of skills to choose from, as well as varying beginning attributes.
 The maximum level that any character can obtain is level 99.